microsoft/pxt-calliope/docs/projects/milk-carton-robot/connect.md

 ## Duration: ~30 minutes

 You will need 2 @boardname@ for this part.
 By using the radio, we can make the Milk Carton Monster controlled by another @boardname@.
 Download the code below to the @boardname@ on the Milk Carton Monster and another "controller" @boardname@.
-Whenere ``A`` is pressed, the Milk Carton Monster will move once.
+Whenever ``A`` is pressed, the Milk Carton Monster will move once.

 ```blocks
 radio.onReceivedNumber(({ receivedNumber }) => {